microservices-course-itmo/sommelier/README.md

 CJS, ESModules, and UMD module formats are supported.

-The appropriate paths are configured in `package.json` and `dist/index.js` accordingly.
+The appropriate paths are configured in `package.json` and `dist/colors.js` accordingly.
 Please report if any issues are found.

-## Deploying the Example Playground
+## Deploying the Button Playground

 The Playground is just a simple [Parcel](https://parceljs.org) app, you can deploy it anywhere you would normally deploy that.
 Here are some guidelines for **manually** deploying with the Netlify CLI (`npm i -g netlify-cli`):